Tez Policies for Businesses

 Unauthorized copyrighted material

-We don’t allow Tez for Business to be used for the sale of unauthorized copyrighted material.
+We don’t allow Tez to be used for the sale of unauthorized copyrighted material.
 Examples include: copies of books, music, movies, and other licensed or protected materials including copies without proper attribution; and unauthorized copies of software, video games and other licensed or protected materials, including OEM or bundled software.

 Products or services enabling dishonest behavior